smoelius/ethereum_input_bus/README.md

 Ethereum Input Bus (EIB) provides a means for moving data on-chain securely.

-More specifically, EIB allows an Ethereum contract to crowd-source a read from the InterPlanetary File System (IPFS), and for a respondent to supply the data and prove that the data correct, i.e., the data comes from the correct file, the data comes from the correct offset within that file, and the data is of the correct length.
+More specifically, EIB allows an Ethereum contract to crowd-source a read from the InterPlanetary File System (IPFS), and for a respondent to supply the data and prove that the data is correct, i.e., the data comes from the correct file, the data comes from the correct offset within that file, and the data is of the correct length.